 I love my work and the greatest strengths I bring to it are the very characteristics I used to judge and wish away.

-Quiet the Noise of Comparison in Your Life
+6 QUESTIONS TO HELP YOU Quiet the Noise of Comparison

 I share 6 questions you can use to notice where and how comparison shows up for you and how to quiet that noise so you can live fully present and meaningfully engaged in your life, focused on walking out your values and priorities.
 In the video, I break each question down and offer examples to help you apply them to your unique circumstances.

 - Who am I and what do I truly want or need?

 - What does “enough” look, sound, feel like for me in this season of life?

 - Where do I have a leaky boundary?